pangenome/odgi/docs/rst/handlegraph.rst

 Summary
 -------

-In this document, we’ve covered the basic concepts in the HandleGraph abstraction and used the odgi python library to explore some of them interactively.
-Although this interface is a work in progress, it should already provide enough material for researchers in genomics who want to work with genome graph data structures.
-HandleGraph implementations like odgi demonstrate that we can work with genome graphs even when they are large, with dense variation.
-These models lift limitations on graph structure that have been a persistent feature of other genome graph implementations.
-We believe that these limitations were motivated mostly by difficulty in managing the memory requirements of genome graphs.
+In this document, we’ve covered the basic concepts in the HandleGraph abstraction and used the odgi python library to explore them interactively.
-Given that this issue is difficult to resolve, we hope to provide a generic solution to it.
-This should provide a generic foundation for the use of genome graphs in bioinformatics, genomics, and population genetics.
+The HandleGraph interface allows for easy access to genome graph data structures, even when they are large and complex.